moefh/eessh/README.md

   lot of servers I've seen don't support some of those either (and no one seems to support `3des-cbc` anymore).

-- Password user authentication.
+- Password user authentication

-Planned:

-- Channels:
-  - basic framework for channels: multiple channels, handle window sizes, etc.
-  - `session` channel for interactive ssh
+- Interactive session channel

+Missing:

-- Re-keying
+- Key re-exchange

-- Public Key user authentication.
+- Public key user authentication